DougAnderson444/dag-jose-kit/README.md

 ## Check Access (to another user's tag)

 ```
-await joseCryptor.checkAccess(tag: string, yourPublicKey: Uint8Array, theirPublicKey: Uint8Array);
+await joseCryptor.checkAccess(tag: string, targetPublicKey: Uint8Array, senderPubKey: Uint8Array);
 ```

-Check access allows you to see if your public key is on the access list for someone else's tag.
-Your key will need to be on their `REKEY` list in order to decrypt their data.
+Check access allows you to see if the target public key is on the sender's access list for the sender's tag.
+The target's public key will need to be on their `REKEY` list in order for them to decrypt the sender's data.

 ## Decrypt someone else's Tag data